Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 - Infested plants can appear discolored, wilted or stunted.

-- Damage can be severe enough to kill these vegetables.
+- Damage can be severe enough to kill affected vegetables.

 How to identify root maggots